altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The work team leader squatted besides him.

-"We finally made it, Mr. Strategist."
+"We finally made it, Mr. Strategist."<br/>

-"So it's done?"
+"So it's done?"<br/>

-"If we were aiming for the main gate, we would have finished last night..."
+"If we were aiming for the main gate, we would have finished last night..."<br/>

 "It can't be helped.
 Just reaching the main gate would increases casualties as we can’t achieve a decisive victory...
-If they found out about the tunnel and attacked it with cannons, the hastily constructed tunnels might collapse..."
+If they found out about the tunnel and attacked it with cannons, the hastily constructed tunnels might collapse..."<br/>

 "Aye.
 But the ground is hard around here, so the worry is not the tunnel collapsing, but digging through...
-Sorry it took 3 days longer than planned."
+Sorry it took 3 days longer than planned."<br/>

-"There are too many boulders."
+"There are too many boulders."<br/>

 They encountered rocks hard enough to deform shovels while digging the tunnel.
 Small amount of explosives were slotted into the rock crevices to blow it up in such instances.